csc-training/openacc/docs/03-OpenACC-data.md

     present
 - **on exit:** deallocate memory on the device, if it was allocated on entry
-- In depth: *structured* reference count decremented, and deallocation happens if it goes to zero
+    - in-depth: *structured* reference count decremented, and deallocation happens if both reference counts (*structured* and *dynamic*) are zero
 </div>

 # Data constructs: data clauses